 Walk around the space and check out those different angles.
 It'll be worth it, we promise.
 We recommend to add these sight lines on your plan, that way you'll know where to include your lights.

 Good lighting plans are all about the accents.
 Think long and hard about which elements you'd like illuminated at night.
 You want your lighting to create a safe space – so make sure to illuminate pathways, stairs, and perimeters of patios and decks.
 Don’t be afraid to get creative too!
-Light up your favourite plants, bushes, statues, decorative grasses, and more.
+Light up your favorite plants, bushes, statues, decorative grasses, and more.

 Add some broad, bright lights on your trees to create a lighting effect that enlarges your space.
 Use smaller, softer light around living spaces like patios and decks for a more romantic and warm feeling.